NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 ### Laying out the Motor Drivers

 To maximize thrust and responsiveness, you should keep the high-current (i.e., the mosfet, the motor pads, and flyback diode) components of each motor driver close together. `VBAT` should feed the into the controller directly from the `VBAT` power plane.
 Since the `VBAT` power plane is in Layer 15, and the pads are on Top, you’ll need at least one via, to connect the two.
 Consider using more than one via, to provide a wider conduction path.
 You can add all the vias you want using the via too.
+The fanout tool will also add vias for you.

 The routing for the low-current components of the motor driver (i.e, the filter cap and resistor, and the pull-down resistor) is less critical.